Newcastle United message confirms sponsor change for 2023-24 season

-Newcastle United are still looking for a new main sponsor for the 2023-24 campaign.
+Newcastle United are closing in on a new shirt sponsor for the 2023-24 campaign.

 Newcastle have negotiated an early exit from the sponsorship deal with long-term partners FUN88.
 The sports betting company has sponsored the club since 2017 in a deal worth around £6.5million per-season.